-The seminar critically examines the human rights field, while also teaching the core skills of human rights and legal empowerment work, including fact-finding, interviewing, advocacy, litigation, and community practice.
-Students also address questions of ethical, political and professional responsibility related to human rights work.
+The seminar critically examines the human rights field, while also teaching core skills of human rights and legal empowerment work, including fact-finding, interviewing, advocacy, strategic litigation, and building effective community partnership.
+Students also address questions of ethical, political and professional responsibility related to social justice and human rights work.

 Undertake fact-finding and draft expert reports, petitions, complaints, and shadow reports for international and regional human rights bodies;